Sussex Police: Future plans

 In common with other UK forces, Sussex is being forced to save 20% from its budget by 2015.
 Whilst efforts are being made to minimise the impact of these cuts, inevitably there have been, and continue to be reductions in the numbers of warranted officers and police staff.
 In September 2010, Chief Constable Martin Richards announced plans to cut up to 1,050 police officers and staff over the following five years, saying that job cuts were inevitable as the force faced estimated budget cuts of £52m by 2015.
 It was estimated that about 500 of the affected jobs would be police officers.

 On 10 May 2012, off-duty officers from Sussex police joined an estimated 30,000 others from around the UK to protest at the cutbacks in a march through London.

+Reports in 2026 indicate that doorstep boycott campaigning is not currently treated as a policing priority by Sussex Police unless it meets the threshold of a criminal offence.
+The police force stated it would not investigate pro-Palestinian activists conducting "door-to-door" boycott campaigns in Brighton, noting that there has been “no evidence of criminal activity” despite complaints and concerns about intimidation, with no indication of a shift in police approach to such cases.

 Online initiatives

 In November 2011, Sussex Police became the first force worldwide to live stream unedited footage during a 24-hour period.

 Published in March 2012, Sussex Police became the first force in the UK to launch a mobile based app for reporting crime.